sst/guide/_chapters/configure-multiple-aws-profiles.md

 ---
 layout: post
 title: Configure Multiple AWS Profiles
-description: To use multiple IAM credentials to deploy your Serverless application you need to create a new AWS CLI profile.
+description: To use multiple IAM credentials to deploy your serverless application you need to create a new AWS CLI profile.
 On local set the default AWS profile using the AWS_PROFILE bash variable.
 To deploy using your new profile use the "--aws-profile" option for the "serverless deploy" command.
 Alternatively, you can use the "profile:" setting in your serverless.yml.
 date: 2018-04-07 00:00:00
 comments_id: configure-multiple-aws-profiles/21
 ---